-- Played for horror in Uzumaki: the chapter "Medusa" is all about the spiral curse taking control of Kirie's hair and making it completely immune to any and all attempts to tame it or cut it.
+- Played for horror in Uzumaki: the chapter "Medusa" is all about the spiral curse taking control of Kirie's hair and making it immune to any and all attempts to tame it and violent at any attempts to cut it.

 - The graphic novel The Gigantic Beard That Was Evil is about... well.
 The beard in question grows faster than it can be cut, blunts bolt-cutters, pushes through walls.
 The hairdressers are called in, and they style it upward, but still it begins to overshadow the town.

 Why are you styling it this way?
 Why don't you just... mousse it out to sea?

 To which they could only reply,

 Well, it's difficult to say.
 We're just doing what hairdressers do.
 We're working with the hair.
 And it's pretty stubborn stuff, let me tell you!
 You must understand...